Marketing Isn't Selling; It's Resonance.

 May 29th 2025

 Mornings on the Gulf of Mexico were poetic.
-Slow, quiet - I would swim a few laps overlooking the bay.
+Slow, quiet.
+I would swim a few laps overlooking the bay.
 I moved to the Emerald Coast for a career with a realtor at Exit Realty, but my real job became the self-discovery.

 Living alone for the first time, away from New Orleans, I learned how to navigate my new role and solitude.
 ThIs season became my unexpected training ground in independence and trusting my intuition.

-Selling real estate on the beach wasn’t just about square footage—it was largely about emotion.
+Selling real estate on the beach wasn’t just about square footage.
+It was largely about emotion.
 People didn’t want the home they grew up in; they wanted to see their ideal life.
 That’s when I first understood that brand positioning starts with story listening.

 Not everything sparkled.